hiscom/business/mou-technical-addendum.md

 The fields that can be delivered to AVH are listed below and are explained on the [HISPID website](https://hiscom.github.io/hispid/terms/).
-A somewhat outdated pages that might still be helpful while we keep improving the HISPID site is also available on the [HISCOM Wiki](https://hiscom.rbg.vic.gov.au/wiki/AVH_data).
+A somewhat outdated page that might still be helpful while we keep improving the HISPID site is also available on the [HISCOM Wiki](https://hiscom.rbg.vic.gov.au/wiki/AVH_data).

 There are a number of required and highly recommended fields that will be listed under the subheadings below.
 In order to get the most value out of AVH as both a research and curation tool it is highly recommended to deliver as many of the other fields as possible.